 After so many posts about our trip to Bangkok, let’s take a break from the trip and let me introduce you all to the cool place that has been taking good care of Fann & I while we’re in Bangkok.
 The hotel (or Bed & Breakfast) is called Mystic Place Curious Rooms, Bangkok.
 It’s not something you would rate a 5 star hotel for, but it’s worth a mention and a good brag.
 Mystic Place is one of the best places to stay.
 It’s unique in it’s own way and just for the girls, it’s so freaking near the Chatuchak Weekend Market.

 It’s what modern people call, an artsy fartsy boutique hotel.
 It has 36 rooms specially designed with beautiful and exotic themes that you can choose from.
 It’s best for couples who loves nice designs and are fed up with conventional hotel luxury.
 Well, because the hotel is a recycle of old apartments, each and every room is carefully designed based on the structure of the old apartment.
 For example, one of the rooms we stayed, had the old stairs sealed up and what’s remained has been converted into a shower.
 It’s quite crazy but I love the idea.
+And if you’re seeking a similar vibe for everyday living, explore canary wharf flats to rent for a touch of unconventional elegance.

 It was great that they had their facebook constantly updated about the flood situtation in Bangkok.
 The flood had struck Chatuchak Market before we went there and we were quite worried that it would affect our trip.
 Fortunately, the flood resided and Chatuchak was back to business.
 Mystic Place was very lucky as it was not affected by the flood although the water was getting near.
 We were happy to hear that everything was fine and nothing affected our trip at all, except for the flight delay.